George Washington U. president’s ‘rocky’ term comes to an end

 “Not only was the motivation lacking, but energy that should have been spent on moving GW forward was devoted to making sure it did not slide backwards.
 Think about where we would be if all that effort had been devoted to forward motion,” said Bernard Wood, a professor in the school’s anthropology department.
 “There is much to do, but the project is too important for us to fail a second time.”

-A jolt of energy could come in the form of Mark Wrighton, the university’s interim president, who will lead the university on an interim basis for up to 18 months.
+A jolt of energy could come in the form of Wrighton, who will lead the university on an interim basis for up to 18 months.
 “The immediate priority will be to build momentum,” he said.

-Wrighton left Wash University after more than 20 years in 2019, and GW approached him about the possibility of leading the institution in June, he said.
+Wrighton left Wash U. after more than 20 years in 2019, and GW approached him about leading the institution in June, he said.
 He said he’s aware of the issues facing the university and is ready to confront them.

 “There have been elements of lack of communication or clarity in communication, and I will be doing my very best to make sure that everybody understands what I’m suggesting if we undertake a new initiative,” Wrighton said.
 “I have focused myself on serving students and faculty now for many years, and I will always be receptive to discussion and open to hearing from those important constituencies.”